Summary

 }

 User-level servers are available in every project.
-This is ideal for universal tools like GitHub, Slack, and Notion that you use across all your work.
+This level is appropriate for universal tools such as GitHub, Slack and Notion that are used across all work.

-Imagine you have Claude Code configured with GitHub, Notion, and Slack MCP servers.
-Here is a realistic workflow:
+Consider a developer who has Claude Code configured with GitHub, Notion and Slack MCP servers.
+A representative workflow is as follows.

-- You tell Claude Code: “Check the latest bug reports in our GitHub repo, summarize them in a Notion page, and post a summary to the #engineering Slack channel.”
+- The developer instructs Claude Code: “Check the latest bug reports in our GitHub repository, summarise them in a Notion page, and post a summary to the #engineering Slack channel.”

 - Claude Code uses the GitHub MCP server to call

-send_messagetool to post to #engineering - All of this happens in a single conversation, using standard MCP tools, with no custom code
+send_messagetool to post to #engineering. - All of this occurs in a single conversation, using standard MCP tools, with no custom code.

 MCP vs Other Approaches

-MCP did not arrive in a vacuum.
-There are several other approaches to connecting AI models with external tools.
-Understanding how MCP compares helps you make informed architectural decisions.
+MCP did not emerge in a vacuum.
+Several other approaches exist for connecting AI models with external tools.
+Understanding how MCP compares to these alternatives supports informed architectural decisions.

 MCP vs OpenAI Function Calling

-OpenAI’s function calling (and Anthropic’s tool use) lets you define tools in API calls and have the model generate structured arguments.
-It is a powerful feature — but it is provider-specific and requires custom integration code for each tool.
+OpenAI’s function calling, alongside Anthropic’s tool use, allows developers to define tools in API calls and have the model generate structured arguments.
+The feature is powerful but provider-specific and requires custom integration code for each tool.

-With function calling, the tool definitions and execution logic live in your application code.
-If you build a GitHub integration for your OpenAI-powered app, you cannot reuse it in a Claude-powered app without rewriting it.
-The function definitions may look similar, but the glue code — authentication, error handling, response formatting — is baked into each application.
+With function calling, the tool definitions and execution logic reside in application code.
+A GitHub integration built for an OpenAI-powered application cannot be reused in a Claude-powered application without rewriting it.
+The function definitions may appear similar, but the supporting code, including authentication, error handling and response formatting, is embedded in each application.

-MCP separates the tool definition and execution into a standalone server.
-Build a GitHub MCP server once, and it works with any MCP host.
-The tool definitions travel with the server, not the application.
+MCP separates tool definition and execution into a standalone server.
+A GitHub MCP server constructed once functions with any MCP host.
+The tool definitions travel with the server rather than with the application.

 MCP vs OpenAI Plugins (Deprecated)

-OpenAI Plugins, launched in 2023 and later deprecated, were an earlier attempt to solve the same problem.
-Plugins used OpenAPI specifications to describe available endpoints, and ChatGPT could call them.
-However, plugins were OpenAI-only, required hosting a public API endpoint with an OpenAPI spec, and had significant security and reliability issues.
-MCP addresses all of these limitations: it is open standard, supports local servers (no public endpoints needed), and has a more robust security model.
+OpenAI Plugins, launched in 2023 and later deprecated, were an earlier attempt to address the same problem.
+Plugins used OpenAPI specifications to describe available endpoints, which ChatGPT could call.
+Plugins were, however, OpenAI-only, required the hosting of a public API endpoint with an OpenAPI specification, and presented significant security and reliability issues.
+MCP addresses each of these limitations: it is an open standard, it supports local servers without requiring public endpoints, and it provides a more robust security model.

 MCP vs LangChain Tools

 LangChain provides a framework for building AI applications, including a tool abstraction.
 LangChain tools are Python or JavaScript functions decorated with metadata.
-They are useful within the LangChain ecosystem, but they are framework-specific — you cannot use a LangChain tool outside of LangChain without extracting the logic.
+They are useful within the LangChain ecosystem but are framework-specific: a LangChain tool cannot be used outside LangChain without extracting the underlying logic.

-MCP tools run as independent servers that any MCP client can connect to.
-They are language-agnostic, framework-agnostic, and transport-agnostic.
-A Python MCP server works with a TypeScript MCP client.
-A LangChain tool only works within LangChain.
+MCP tools run as independent servers to which any MCP client may connect.
+They are language-agnostic, framework-agnostic and transport-agnostic.
+A Python MCP server functions with a TypeScript MCP client.
+A LangChain tool functions only within LangChain.

-That said, LangChain has started adding MCP integration, so you can use MCP servers as LangChain tools.
+That said, LangChain has begun adding MCP integration, allowing MCP servers to be used as LangChain tools.
 The two approaches are converging rather than competing.

 MCP vs Custom REST APIs

-You might wonder: why not just have the AI call REST APIs directly?
+A natural question is why the AI model does not simply call REST APIs directly.
 The answer is that REST APIs were designed for machine-to-machine communication between known systems.
-They assume you know the endpoint URL, the request format, and the authentication method in advance.
-There is no standard discovery mechanism — you have to read the docs and write client code.
+They assume the developer knows the endpoint URL, the request format and the authentication method in advance.
+No standard discovery mechanism exists: documentation must be read and client code must be written.

 MCP adds a discovery and negotiation layer.
-When an MCP client connects to a server, it automatically discovers what tools, resources, and prompts are available, along with their schemas.
-The AI model can then decide which tools to use based on the descriptions.
-No custom client code needed.
+When an MCP client connects to a server, it automatically discovers the available tools, resources and prompts, together with their schemas.
+The AI model can then decide which tools to use on the basis of the descriptions.
+No custom client code is required.

 Detailed Comparison Table